0xAX/asm/content/asm_5.md

         EXIT 0
 ```

-Now let's try to go through the macros definitions and try to understand how they work.
-The macro definition starts from the `%macro` directive and definition of the name of the macro and number of input parameters.
-Our `PRINT` macro will expect two arguments:
+Now let's go through the macro definitions and see how they work.
+A macro definition starts from the `%macro` directive, followed by the macro’s name and the number of input parameters it expects.
+For example, our `PRINT` macro expects two arguments:

 - The reference to the string that is going to be printed
 - The length of this string

 The `EXIT` macro expects only one input argument - exit code.

-There is an additional syntax - `n-*` which says that a macro accepts at least `n` arguments.
+There is also an additional syntax (`n-*`) that indicates a macro accepts at least `n` arguments.

-In the macros body we just initialize the registers according to the [ABI](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf) to call the [system calls](https://en.wikipedia.org/wiki/System_call).
-The only one difference that you may note is that instead of direct values, we use the input parameters in the macro.
-The input parameters starts from the `%` symbol followed by the number of the parameter.
+In the macro's body, we initialize the registers according to the [ABI](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf) to make [system calls](https://en.wikipedia.org/wiki/System_call).
+The only difference you may notice is that instead of using direct values, we use input parameters.
+These parameters start with the `%` symbol, followed by the number of the parameter (`%1`, `%2`, etc).

-The another syntax ability in the multi-line macro is definition of the labels inside of a macro.
-NASM provides you ability to define a label within the macro.
-In this case the label name should be prefixed with the `%%`.
+Another syntax ability in the multi-line NASM macros is the possibility to define labels inside a macro.
+In this case, the label name should be prefixed with `%%`.
 For example:

 ```assembly
 %macro retg 0